thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/docker-compose-setup.md

 {: .copy-code}

 It could be useful to update logs (enable DEBUG/TRACE logs) in runtime or change TBMQ or Haproxy configs.
-In order to do this you need to make changes, for example, to the _haproxy.cfg_ or _logback.xml_ file.
+In order to do this, you need to make changes, for example, to the _haproxy.cfg_ or _logback.xml_ file.
 Afterward, execute the next command to apply the changes for the container: